What are Market Makers?

 As we note from above, Mackie Research Capital Corporate will act as a market maker broker to Nubeva Technologies.

-Thus with this Market maker strategy they are able to fulfill the market demand for a stock and facilitate its circulation.
+Thus with this strategy, they are able to fulfill the market demand for a stock and facilitate its circulation.

 Role of Market Makers